John Cena Admits Getting Into a Fistfight at His Brother's Wedding That Forced Everyone to Go Home - E! Online

 John Cena once gave a wedding gift that didn't keep on giving.
+In fact, he found a way to deliver the nuptials' "something black-and-blue."

 The 44-year-old star visited The Tonight Show on Wednesday, June 23 to promote his new film F9, hitting theaters on Friday, June 25.
 During the sit-down, the wrestler revealed he once paid for his brother's wedding to have an open bar, but the gesture backfired when this liquid courage led him and another brother to come to blows and bring the reception to a swift end.